Airline Contrail Index

 VIRGIN ATLANTIC is a member of the Contrail Impact Task Force, which was formed in 2022 to allow industry players and scientific institutions to collaborate on best practices.

-VUELING is one of 12 operators who has worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming equating to over 2,200 tons of CO2e.
+VUELING is one of 12 operators that have worked with British company Satavia to optimize 65 flights for contrail management and prevent surface warming, which equates to over 2,200 tons of CO2e.
 This was mentioned in IAG’s Non-Financial Information Statement 2023.
+Vueling has engaged Estuaire to understand and monitor its non-CO2 emissions.

 ATLAS AIR is a member of the trade organization, Airlines For America (A4A), and, through A4A’s April 2024 Industry Insight, is committed to addressing non-CO2 emissions from aviation, including contrails.